Simultaneous Spatial and Functional Form

 represents the 2o element parameter vector.
 The

-linearity of the problem means the least squares residuals e on the overall transformed variable
+linearity of the problem means the least squares residuals e on the overall transformed variable are simply a

 linear combination of the least squares residuals from regressing each basis vector in